WildcatZack/fastapi-jinja-bootstrap-starter/README.md

 - Visit `/` to see the Bootstrap navbar, alert, and card components.
 - Click `About` or `Docs` (`/about`, `/docs-page`) to confirm the active nav state updates.
-- Add `?theme=kentucky` to any page to preview the Kentucky colorway (e.g., `/?theme=kentucky`).
-Drop the query string or use `?theme=default` to revert.
-The overrides are scoped to a class so Bootstrap's built-in light/dark modes stay intact.
+- Use the "Toggle theme" button in the navbar (or the hero buttons) to switch between the default palette and the Kentucky theme.
+The selection is persisted in `localStorage` under `preferred-theme` so it survives refreshes and restarts.
+Clear that key (or toggle again) to reset.
+Bootstrap's built-in light/dark modes remain intact because the overrides stay scoped to the optional theme class.

 ## Development